haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks/advanced.md

 ```
 Here we have a list of YCB object ids in `model_ids`.
 For the ith `model_id` we create the ActorBuilder `builder` and run `builder.set_scene_idxs([i])`.
 Now when we call `builder.build` only the ith sub-scene has this particular object.

+Note that in this code we use `self._batched_episode_rng` to sample a list of model IDs for each parallel environment.
+This batched episode RNG object ensures the same models are sampled for the same list of seeds regardless of the number of parallel environments or if GPU/CPU simulation is being used.
+For more details on reproducibility and RNG see the page on [RNG](../../concepts/rng.md)

 ## Merging

-ManiSkill is able to easily support task building with diverse objects/articulations via a merging tool, which is way of viewing and reshaping existing data (on the GPU) into a single object to access from.
+ManiSkill is able to easily support task building with heterogeneous objects/articulations via a merging tool, which is way of viewing and reshaping existing data (on the GPU) into a single object to access from.

 ### Merging Actors